Sorry, you need to enable JavaScript to visit this website.

 Much More Presence (Meget mere med), 2018.
 The campaign focuses on alcohol consumption among 16–20-year-olds.
 The Danish Health Authority produced posters, PowerPoints, films, and material that could be used on Facebook, and municipalities could use the material in local campaigns.
 Besides the campaign material, the Danish Health Authority formulated different promotion strategies that the municipalities could make use of.
 The campaign’s website is still in effect in 2022.

-Music Against Drugs and Less drinking – More Partying.
+Music Against Drugs and Less Drinking – More Partying.
 Since 2003, the Danish Health Authority has cooperated with festivals and the interest organisation of Danish music venues Danish Live.
-The campaign focuses on regulations of serving of alcohol and limiting the use of alcohol.
+The campaign focuses on regulations on serving alcohol and limiting the use of alcohol.
 Each year, the campaign is evaluated.
 The campaign’s website is still in effect in 2022.